austinn7/Algorithms/README.md

-# Algorithms
+# Psuedocode
-Some of the algorithms I have implemented in both my free time and for school.
+This is the pseudocode branch where I store some possible implementations of different algorithms in pseudocode format.